nerdo/js-routing/README.md

 ]
 ```

 The abbreviated form is more concise, but limited.
-The expanded array form is more powerful.
-For example, you can match the path using a regular expression or a function.
+The expanded array form allows for matching the path using a regular expression or a function.

 The following demonstrates a simple function matcher routing the path `/` to the `<HomePage />` component, and a regular expression routing both `/info` and `/about`paths to the `<AboutPage />` component.